CORE: Collaborative Reasoning via Cross Teaching: Additional benchmark results

 We include a baseline comparison table for larger single models trained with SD-E$^2$ as well as an SD-E$^2$ oracle pair, evaluated on GSM8K, MATH, AIME, and GPQA.
 This "collaboration vs.\ scaling/compute" question: \methodname{} constrains collaboration to a combined budget of at most $\sim$7B parameters, so we contextualize the gains against SD-E$^2$-trained 7B--8B single models and a compute-matched SD-E$^2$ two-model oracle.

 The 7B--8B SD-E$^2$ single-model baselines provide a reference for capacity and within-model diverse-exploration training.
+The AIME values in Table~\ref{tab:baseline_table} are re-evaluated with the same 4096-token generation budget used in the main experiments to avoid truncating long contest-style solutions.
 Nevertheless, the \methodname{} team substantially exceeds these larger single models on all four benchmarks, despite operating under a smaller total parameter budget.
 This suggests that in the low-data post-training regime, many residual errors are not purely capacity-limited; they are often driven by systematic plan selection mistakes, brittle heuristics, or correlated blind spots that persist even when a model is encouraged to explore multiple traces.

 SD-E$^2$ strengthens a \emph{single} policy by promoting trace diversity, but correlated failure can still dominate when the model repeatedly chooses the same wrong decomposition or elimination strategy.
 In contrast, \methodname{} promotes \emph{cross-model} complementarity: when one collaborator finds a viable path, that success becomes a training signal for the partner, and complementarity rewards discourage both models from collapsing onto the same dominant reasoning mode.
 As a result, the probability that \emph{both} models fail decreases more aggressively than what is typically achieved by within-model diversity alone.